-- 10.a.
-Find the sum of all School Climate factor scores for the school (found in step 2 through step 6). - 10.b.
-If one or more of the factor scores has not been reported because there were too few complete responses even though the response rate for the subgroup ≥ 80%, then exclude that factor score from the calculation of SC^{sch}. - 10.c.
-If one or more of the factor scores has not been reported because there were too few complete responses and the response rate for that subgroup < 80%, then a value of zero shall be used in its place. - 10.d.
-Divide the sum of factor scores for the school by 5 (or by 4, in the case of online and virtual schools for which SPE^{s} is not calculated). - 10.e.
-If the survey participation rate of only one group is less than 80%, then set the survey participation rate of the other group to 80% for the calculation of SC^{sch} (e.g., if $PR^T = .84$ and $PR^S = .78$ then $PR^T = .80$ and $PR^S = .78$)
+10.a.
+Find the sum of all School Climate factor scores for the school (found in step 2 through step 6).

-- 10.f.
-Divide the sum of the participation rates used in 10.e (i.e., $PR^T + PR^S$) by 1.6 (note that this is mathematically equivalent to dividing the mean of these values by the minimum acceptable participation rate of 80%). - 10.g.
-Multiply the quotient found in step 10.a by the quotient found in step 10.c and round to the nearest hundredth (e.g., 6.65). - 11.
-The number of Rating Points is equal to the value of SC^{sch} (as calculated in either step 9 or in step 10, depending upon the school's participation rates). - 12.
+- 10.b.
+If one or more of the teacher factor scores has not been reported because there were too few complete responses even though $PR^T \ge .80$ , then use the corresponding factor score calculated for the district in its place when calculating $SC^{sch}$ . - 10.c.
+If one or more of the student factor scores has not been reported because there were too few complete responses even though $PR^S \ge .80$ , then then $SC^{sch}$ shall not be calculated or reported for the school and the school shall not receive a rating for the School Climate indicator. - 10.d.
+If one or more of the factor scores has not been reported because there were too few complete responses and the response rate for that subgroup < 80%, then a value of zero shall be used in its place. - 10.e.
+Divide the sum of factor scores for the school by the number of factor scores used in the calculation of SCsch for the current school (either 4 or 5). - 10.f.
+If the survey participation rate of only one group is less than 80%, then set the survey participation rate of the other group to 80% for the calculation of $SC^{sch}$ (e.g., if $PR^T = .84$ and $PR^S = .78$ then $PR^T = .80$ and $PR^S = .78$ ) - 10.g.
+Divide the sum of the participation rates used in $\frac{10.f}{(i.e., PR^T + PR^S)}$ by 1.6 (note that this is mathematically equivalent to dividing the mean of these values by the minimum acceptable participation rate of 80%). - 10.h.
+Multiply the quotient found in step 10.e by the quotient found in step 10.g and round to the nearest hundredth (e.g., 6.65). - 11.
+The number of Rating Points for elementary schools and middle schools is equal to the value of SCsch (as calculated in either step 9 or in step 10, depending upon the school's participation rates). - 12.
+The number of Rating Points for high schools is equal to the value of SCsch (as calculated in either step 9 or in step 10, depending upon the school's participation rates) divided by 2. - 13.
 Finally, total Rating Points earned are converted to Ratings using Table 18.